NorthernMechatronics/tflm_digits/training_files/README.md

 In the course of the project, we've found four ways to set up the envrionment: Jupyter Notebook, Colab, Kaggle, or simply running Python.

 Jupyter Notebook, Colab, Kaggle are recommended for two main reasons.
-First of all, these environments allow you to segment your code so that any errors that occur do not require you to run the entire script again.
+First, these environments allow you to segment your code so that any errors that occur do not require you to run the entire script again.
 Furthermore, these environments already have most of the libraries that you need installed, so there is no need to run **pip install** for certain packages.

 ### Import the dataset